Xyntexx/AgNext/docs/PROJECT_CHARTER.md

 - **Foundation first:** Modernize runtime, architecture, and tooling before expanding feature scope.
 - **Parity with intent:** Document all deviations from v6 behavior in ADRs, including validation and mitigation plans.
-- **Modular and extensible:** Maintain clear architectural seams that allow plugins and extensions without modifying Core.
+- **Modular and extensible:** Maintain clear architectural seams that allow extending the functionality flexibly.
 - **Inclusive contribution model:** Keep workflows open and reproducible across Windows and Linux, avoiding proprietary dependencies.
 - **Deterministic validation:** Use automated, replayable tests to detect regressions before they reach the field.